 COME TRY OUR WINES.

-WE HAVE A WONDERFUL BLACKBERRY WINE.
+WE HAVE AN AWARD WINNING BLACKBERRY WINE.

 Crossville is on Interstate Highway 40, about an hour's drive from Knoxville and Chattanooga, and a two hour drive from Nashville.
 It is in one of the fastest growing counties in Tennessee, where every corner seems to be a location for developing small and snug communities where the greeting "Hi, neighbor!" still retains its warmth and friendly charm.
 Since the first one-room school in Cumberland County welcomed its first little class, a tradition of educational excellence has been maintained.
 There are now eight elementary schools in the county, with a quality program and teachers that have helped local pupils to score consistently near the top on all statewide tests.
 The scholastic and competitive ideals of students at Cumberland County High School and Stone Memorial High School also find fruition in academics, arts, and athletics.

 In 1996, a $9 million building and renovation project was completed at the high school, to accommodate the county's growth as well as to integrate modern changes in technology.
 A $10 million project was enacted for 1999, to build a new elementary school and to renovate three others.